 Middle ear infections are usually painful with a feeling of pressure behind the tympanic membrane.
 Sometimes they present with fever and often present after a cold or upper respiratory infection or even after a bad bout of allergies.
 The patient may have a fever and often will feel very ill.
 The diagnosis is made by a provider using an instrument called an otoscope that is used to visualize the tympanic membrane.
 The doctor will look at the ear drum and if it is infected, it will look like a red water balloon.
 Some middle ear infections are caused by viruses and some are caused by bacteria.
 If the provider thinks the infection is bacterial, he will prescribe an antibiotic to treat the infection.

-While ear infections can affect patients of all ages,children between the ages of 6 months and 3 years are more likely to get middle ear infections because their sinuses are not fully developed.
+While ear infections can affect patients 1 year or older,children between the ages of 6 months and 3 years are more likely to get middle ear infections because their sinuses are not fully developed.
 Treatment of these infections is important because untreated, they can affect hearing and if children do not hear well during this important stage of development, it will affect their speech and ability to communicate effectively with others during a period of their lives when they are learning so much about the world we all live in.
 If children have recurrent infections, they may need to be seen and treated by a specialist, an otolaryngologist.

 Ear infections in children can be prevented by breast feeding, immunization against H.flu (the most common cause of ear infections) and by not exposing them to cigarette smoke.